-The Amusement Parks and Centres Operation industry is on a roller-coaster ride propelled by bumpy economic conditions, the recent Queensland floods and heavy discounting over the past five years.
+The Amusement Parks and Centres Operation industry has been mixed over the past five years.
 This has been due to lower consumer sentiment, low real household discretionary income growth, some adverse weather conditions, and discounting by amusement parks to attract new customers.
-Consumer spending is under pressure from high housing costs, although this has been offset by high growth in international tourist numbers.
-Competition from substitute entertainment industries and services, such as sports and online content, is putting pressure on industry operators and reducing margins and profit.
+Consumer spending has been under pressure from high housing costs, although this has been offset by high growth in international tourist numbers.
+Competition from substitute entertainment industries and services, such as sports and online content, has been putting pressure on industry operators and reducing margins and profit.

 The industry is sensitive to factors that cause changes to domestic entertainment spending and international visitor arrivals.
-Due to a number of significant adverse influences on household discretionary income growth, industry demand has weakened in the past five years, while international tourist numbers have also grown... purchase to read more
+Domestic trips by tourists have increased at a steady rate in the past five years, while international tourist numbers have also grown... purchase to read more